morris/vanilla-todo/README.md

 there are only a few [critical areas](#523-the-bad) where a vanilla approach is clearly inferior.

-_While the first version of the case study has been published in 2020, it has received significant [updates](#9-changelog) over time.
+_While the first version of the case study was published in 2020, it has received significant [updates](#9-changelog) over time.
 Also, further work is being done with **[Vanilla Prime](https://github.com/morris/vanilla-prime)**, a practical guide to (almost) vanilla web development based on insights from this